SAP-samples/btp-showcase-actuals-cap/README.md

 ![](/images/BAS_FinalStructure.png)

-### Deploy the application to SCP
+### Deploy the application to BTP

 Now we have the project created with all relevant objects, prepared it for deployment of the DB objects on HANA Cloud.
-Now we need to deploy the application to SCP.
+Now we need to deploy the application to BTP.
 To do that, open a new terminal

 ![](/images/BAS_OpenTerminal.png)